- 1 What Is a Transvaginal Ultrasound?

 - 4 What happens during a transvaginal ultrasound?

-- 6 What are the risk of a transvaginal ultrasound?
+- 7 What is the risk of a transvaginal ultrasound?

 What Is a Transvaginal Ultrasound?